Evaluate business risks

 Risk evaluation allows you to determine the importance of risks to the business.
 You can then decide to accept the specific risk or take action to prevent or minimise it.

-These can then be compared with your business plan to determine which risks may affect your objectives.
-You should then evaluate in the light of legal requirements, costs and investor concerns.
-Sometimes, the cost of reducing a potential risk may be so high that doing nothing makes more business sense.
+- any legal requirements, costs and investor concerns - sometimes, the cost of reducing a potential risk may be so high that doing nothing makes more business sense

 Tools to evaluate business risk

-Prioritising risks allows you to direct time and money toward the most important risks.
-You can put systems and controls in place to deal with the outcomes of an event.
-This could involve defining a decision process and escalation procedures that your company would follow if an event occurred.
+Prioritising risks allows you to direct time and money toward the most important risks - those with the greatest potential to disrupt your business.
+By identifying which risks to focus on, you can put systems and controls in place to deal with any fallout.
+For example, define a decision process and escalation procedures that your company would follow if an event occurred.